 In a small, single-arm study, hormone-refractory prostate cancer patients received capsules of green tea extract twice daily (375 mg polyphenols daily) for up to 5 months.
 Although the green tea intervention was well tolerated by most study participants, no patient had a PSA response (i.e., at least 50% decrease from baseline), and all 19 patients were deemed to have progressive disease within 1 to 5 months.

-In a 2003 study, patients with androgen-independent metastatic prostate cancer consumed 6 g of green tea daily.
+In a 2003 study, patients with androgen-independent metastatic prostate cancer consumed 6 g of green tea daily for up to 4 months.
 Among 42 participants, 1 patient exhibited a 50% decrease in serum PSA level compared to baseline, but this response was not sustained beyond 2 months.
 Green tea was well tolerated by most study participants.
 However, six episodes of grade 3 toxicity occurred, involving insomnia, confusion, and fatigue.
 These results suggest that, in patients with advanced prostate cancer, green tea may have limited benefits.

 Current Clinical Trials

 Check NCI's list of cancer clinical trials for CAM clinical trials on green tea for prostate cancer and green tea extract for prostate cancer that are actively enrolling patients.

 General information about clinical trials is also available from the NCI Web site.